 In the analog world, phase smear was just something that product designers tried to minimize or mold into something that sounded pleasing.
 In the digital world, all bets are off.
 When plugin coding and processing power started to become more advanced, developers realized they could finally do what engineers have wanted to do this whole time.
-Linear phase equalizers are impossible in the analog world, but in plugin land anything is possible.
+Linear phase equalizers are impossible in the analog world, but in plugin land, anything is possible.
 Linear Phase EQ is equalization that does not alter the phase relationship of the source— the phase is entirely linear.

-The irony of Linear Phase EQs is that they were initially conceived because of an engineers desire to eliminate phase smearing, which was thought to be a negative byproduct of using analog hardware equalizers.
+The irony of Linear Phase EQs is that they were initially conceived because of an engineer’s desire to eliminate phase smearing, which was thought to be a negative byproduct of using analog hardware equalizers.
 Once software programmers were able to develop a Linear Phase EQ, they soon realized that there were new problems and artifacts to overcome.

 The next obvious question… When are you supposed to use one?
 What are they good for?

 Well, that answer depends on the engineer you ask.
-There are a lot of engineers that that might tell you there is never a good reason to use a Linear Phase EQ.
+There are a lot of engineers that might tell you there is never a good reason to use a Linear Phase EQ.
 There were thousands and thousands of records made before plugins and Linear Phase EQs existed, and a lot of them sound pretty damn good.
 I can’t fault an engineer who doesn’t even bother with ever using one.

 Another time you may want to pull out the ol’ Linear Phase EQ is when equalizing parallel tracks.
-When you have two of the same tracks, and you insert an equalizer the phase of when the signal will change when combined with the unprocessed channel.
-This may in fact, make it sound better and you may like it, or it may make it sound worse; in this case, you could try reaching for a Linear Phase EQ to retain the phase relationship while still being able to boost and cut frequencies on the parallel channel.
+When you have two of the same tracks, and you insert an equalizer, the phase of when the signal will change when combined with the unprocessed channel.
+This may, in fact, make it sound better, and you may like it, or it may make it sound worse; in this case, you could try reaching for a Linear Phase EQ to retain the phase relationship while still being able to boost and cut frequencies on the parallel channel.